-Furthermore, it is a mandatory requirement that all ATPs are also required to have a Malpractice and Maladministration Policy and Procedure (or equivalent) that is followed and that reduces the chance of an Adverse Effect from occurring.
+Furthermore, it is a mandatory requirement that all ATPs are also required to have a Malpractice and Maladministration Policy and Procedure (or equivalent) that is followed and that reduces the chance of an Adverse Effect from occurring within their centre.

 ATPs must provide their malpractice policy to CIPFA if requested to do so and all ATP staff must be fully conversant with CIPFA's policy and procedures for malpractice and maladministration.
-Students should also be made familiar with this policy and procedure, should have explained to them in context what malpractice means, and what might constitute student malpractice.
-They should be made aware of the contents of the associated policies.
+Students should also be made familiar with this policy and procedure, and should have received guidance as to what malpractice means, and what might constitute student malpractice.
+They should be made aware of the contents of the associated policies and the impact of committing malpractice.